jan-brabec/microimaging_histology_DIB/README.md

 ## Data structure
 * The data folder contains 16 folders numbered **1** to **16** where each corresponds to a single tumor sample.
 Each sample (**1-16**) has following sub-folders:
   * **raw_histo** folder contains multi-image *.tif* files of the histology as scanned by the digital pathology slides scanner.
 The *.tif* files provide 3 images with red, green and blue channels separated into three different images.
 The metadata obtained during the digitalization of the slices are stored in the *Metadata_HE.csv* and *metadata_VEGF.csv*.
+Samples 1 and 11 do not contain VEGF- but only H&E-stained histology slide because the VEGF file was corrupted during saving from the pathology slide scanner.
   * **init_MR** sub-folder contains DTI maps of a single slice prior to coregistration saved as *.mat* file.
   * **coreg_rigid** sub-folder contains approximately aligned histology with MR.
   * **coreg_fine** sub-folder contains coregistered DTI images in *MR.mat*, cropped H&E in *HE.mat*, defined landmarks in *HE_lm_fine.mat* and structure anisotropy map that helped to coregister the images in the file *aniso2coreg.mat* (see [our manuscript](https://github.com/jan-brabec/microimaging_vs_histology_in_meningeomas_test)).